Thamed-Chowdhury/AutoAccidentNet/README.md

 # Design and Application of Multimodal Large Language Model Based System for End to End Automation of Accident Dataset Generation

 📄 If you find this work useful, please cite our paper:
-“Durghotona GPT: A Web Scraping and Large Language Model Based Framework to Generate Road Accident Dataset Automatically in Bangladesh” Proceedings of the Transportation Research Board (TRB) Annual Meeting 2026.
+“Design and Application of Multimodal Large Language Model Based System for End to End Automation of Accident Dataset Generation”
+Proceedings of the Transportation Research Board (TRB) Annual Meeting 2026.
 Link: https://arxiv.org/abs/2505.00015